spiral/docs/docs/en/http/openapi.md

 # HTTP — OpenAPI Documentation

-Spiral Framework provides robust support for generating OpenAPI (Swagger) documentation from your PHP code using attributes.
-This integration enables automatic API documentation that stays synchronized with your codebase, reducing maintenance overhead and improving developer experience.
+Spiral Framework provides seamless integration for generating OpenAPI (Swagger) documentation from your PHP code using attributes.
+The documentation is automatically generated from your controllers, filters, and response classes, staying in sync with your actual implementation.

 ## Installation

-The OpenAPI package is available through Composer:
+Install the package via Composer:

 ```terminal
 composer require spiral-packages/swagger-php
 ```

-After installation, register the bootloader in your application:
+Register the bootloader:

 ```php app/src/Application/Kernel.php
 public function defineBootloaders(): array